The UK Modern Slavery Act

 For more than 65 years, ADP has served as a trusted human resources, payroll and benefits partner to employers around the world.
 Our mission is to provide insightful solutions that drive value and success for our clients by allowing them to focus on their business.

-Today, we serve more than 650,000 companies, ranging from small, start-up businesses with a handful of employees to large, multinational companies with thousands of employees spanning the globe.
-From our humble beginnings as a local New Jersey business in 1949, we have expanded to become one of the world's largest global business-to-business outsourcers with nearly 57,000 associates.
+Today, we serve more than 650,000 companies, ranging from small, start-up businesses with a handful of employees to large, multinational companies with tens of thousands of employees spanning the globe.
+From our humble beginnings as a local New Jersey business in 1949, we have expanded to become one of the world's largest global business-to-business outsourcers with more than 56,000 associates.

 As a global corporate citizen, ADP recognizes its responsibility to give back to and generate a lasting, positive impact on the communities in which we operate.
 This commitment to corporate social responsibility (CSR) is a core pillar of ADP's Mission, Vision and Values, and encompasses everything from philanthropy, volunteerism and environmental stewardship to diversity, corporate governance, ethics, data privacy and data security.